-Item Action 5 Playlist The user can select any playlist in the interface and add all tracks from that playlist to the Lineup.
-The user may also add Album individual tracks from that playlist to the end of the Lineup.
+Item Action Playlist The user can select any playlist in the interface and add all tracks from that playlist to the Lineup.
+The user may also add 55 Album individual tracks from that playlist to the end of the Lineup.
 The user can select any album in the interface and add all tracks from that album to the Lineup.
-The user may also add individual tracks from that album to the can do the Lineup.
-Artist tracks from that album to the end of the Lineup.
-The user can select an individual track or album from a selected artist to the end of the Lineup.
-0 Track The user can select any track and add it to the end of the Lineup.
+The user may also add individual tracks from that album to the end of the Lineup.
+Artist The user can select an individual track or album from a selected artist to the end of the Lineup.
+50 Track The user can select any track and add it to the end of the Lineup.